 It is standard practice for pest control companies to offer emergency services, and most companies respond within a day or two to treat your home or business.
 Companies that responded faster were scored higher in our evaluation.

 We spent 85 hours contacting and researching 10 exterminator companies to determine which ones offer the best prices, most thorough services and fastest response times.
 We made a list of each company’s services and compared them against each other to determine the best of the best.
-To get a more in-depth understanding of pesticides and safe exterminating practices, we contacted both the EPA and a garden associate at a popular home improvement store.
+To get a more in-depth understanding of pesticides and safe exterminating practices, we sought advice from both the EPA and a garden associate at a popular home improvement store.
 Our goal was to give each pest control company an unbiased evaluation by standardizing our comparison as much as possible.
 However, this was difficult since the services don’t all operate in the same states.
 We chose to evaluate companies that operate within a larger number of states since this would make them more likely to offer services in your area.

-What to Look For
+What to look for

-When you have a bug problem, you don't want to wait long for someone to take care of it.
+When you have a bug problem, you don't want to wait or a long solution.
+The sooner the problem is addressed the less damage and worrying you have to endure.
 The best pest control companies will respond to your call within 24 hours.
-They will handle your current bug problem and help you take preventive measures to ensure bugs won’t return.
-Techs can use many methods, such as sprays and bait traps, to control several varieties of pests – termites, ants, spiders, wasps, snakes, bedbugs and others.
+They will handle your current bug problem and help you take preventive measures to make it less likely that the bugs will return.
+Pest control technicians use many methods, such as sprays and bait traps, to control several varieties of pests like termites, ants, spiders, wasps, snakes, bedbugs and others.

 Pest control companies must also follow regulations for the chemicals they use.
-And the best companies, like Terminix, use environmentally safe chemicals and spray more powerful poisons responsibly.
+And the best pest control companies, like Terminix, use environmentally safe chemicals and spray more powerful poisons responsibly.
 Some services, such as Eco-Wise, even offer natural and organic pest control options.